James Cox (inventor): Early career

 Cox's career as a jeweler began as early as 1751, and his automatons were designed by artists like Joseph Nollekens and Johann Zoffany.
 In the 1760s John Joseph Merlin became his apprentice.
-Though he proclaimed himself a goldsmith, he employed a number of jewelers and manufacturers who may have done much of the work; that he was never a member of the goldsmith's guild further substantiates the claim that he subcontracted his work.
-Cox specialized in intricate clockwork curios encrusted with gold, silver, and jewels, referred to as "sing-songs."
+Though he proclaimed himself a goldsmith, he employed a number of jewellers and manufacturers who may have done much of the work; that he was never a member of the goldsmith's guild further substantiates the claim that he subcontracted his work.
+Cox specialised in intricate clockwork curios encrusted with gold, silver, and jewels, referred to as "sing-songs."
 His primary market was the Far East, especially India and China, and the Chinese Qianlong Emperor possessed one of his automata, in the shape of a chariot.
 Cox's popularity was important to British trade: the tea trade ensured that British imports far outweighed their exports to China, and Cox helped redress the imbalance.
 His sing-songs initially reduced British trade deficit, but in the early 1770s Cox was stuck with a large inventory and a flooded eastern market.
 He liquidated some of his stock at Christie's in 1772, and used the remaining inventory to start his museum.